-All teams that have a safe and otherwise qualified flight must return their complete model including the eggs and altimeter to the "Returns Table" for post-flight inspection of the eggs and recording of altimeter reading.
-This must be done no later than 1:00 PM for first flights, which is 30 minutes after the final "launch window" for the first-flight rounds closes; and it must be done by 4:30 PM for flights from the final fly-off round(s).
+All teams that have a safe and otherwise qualified flight must return the portion of their model containing the eggs and altimeter to the "Returns Table" for post-flight inspection of the eggs and recording of altimeter reading.
+This must be done no later than 1:00 PM for first flights, which is 45 minutes after the final "launch window" for the first-flight rounds closes; and it must be done by 4:30 PM for flights from the final fly-off round(s).
 We will have several ingenious devices available to assist teams in plucking rockets from trees if this unfortunate circumstance occurs.